resbaz/nectar-cloud-lessons/Lessons/Lesson_IV/Lesson_IV.md

 And a Red card if you need help.

 In this lesson we've learnt two different ways of moving files between our remote server and our local machine.
-Hence moving data to and from our NeCTAR servers should now not be a problem!
+Hence moving data to and from our Research Cloud servers should now not be a problem!